 You can read about the informal learning environment that motivated me to formalize the CSLE approach and revise my workshops in the Significant Learning Environments post.

-In 2013 and 2014 several CSLE two or four day workshops have been conducted for the general faculty, School of Health Science and the School of Business faculty at British Columbia Institute of Technology (BCIT).
-Because the CSLE approach is holistic it can incorporates a variety of Instructional Design approaches and can therefore be modified to suit a curriculum development process, general instruction and most recently a focus on blended and online learning.
+In 2013 and 2014 several CSLE two or four-day workshops have been conducted for the general faculty, School of Health Science and the School of Business faculty at British Columbia Institute of Technology (BCIT).
+Because the CSLE approach is holistic it can incorporates a variety of Instructional Design approaches and can, therefore, be modified to suit a curriculum development process, general instruction and most recently a focus on blended and online learning.

 Future of CSLE

 Work on formalizing CSLE into an “official” approach has begun.
-I have presented the approach at several conference, workshops and in seminars and will be working on a CSLE white paper and peer review publication.
+I have presented the approach at several conferences, workshops and in seminars and will be working on a CSLE white paper and peer review publication.
 I will also be using the approach in EDLD 5313 Creating Significant Learning Environments which is a Masters level course I will be teaching as part of Lamar University’s MEd. in Digital Learning and Leadership.

 - Significant Learning Environments

 - Innovation in Education – A Return to Teaching & Learning

 - Not Suited for School BUT Suited for Learning: Further Considerations